Spain 17 min

 VAT information for independent contractors in Spain

-In Spain, all self-employed people must charge and pay VAT — regardless of how much revenue you generate.
-Effectively, this means that you charge and collect VAT from your clients, and then pay it to the government.
+In Spain, all self-employed people must charge and pay VAT — regardless of how much revenue they generate.
+Effectively, this means that you charge and collect VAT from your clients and then pay it to the government.
 As with income tax, you must submit quarterly VAT returns (using the Model 303 form), as well as an annual declaration (Model 390 form).

 The standard VAT rate in Spain is 21%, although some goods and services are charged at the lower rates of 10% and 4%.
 A select few goods and services are exempt from VAT altogether.